MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

     )
     ```

-4. **Generate predictions using the PREDICT function.** To invoke the PREDICT function, you can use the Transformer API, the Spark SQL API, or user-defined functions (UDFs).
+4. **Generate predictions using the PREDICT function.** To invoke the PREDICT function, you can use the Transformer API, the Spark SQL API, or a PySpark user-defined function (UDF).
 The following sections show how to generate batch predictions with the test data and model defined in the previous steps, using the different methods for invoking PREDICT.

 ### PREDICT with the Transformer API